 Calculating the Contribution

 Completing a financial aid application is the first step in assessing your family's ability to pay for college.
 Parent and student income and assets are used to determine the amount of your Expected Family Contribution (EFC) toward college cost.
 The EFC consists of a Parent Contribution and a Student Contribution toward cost of attendance.
-For the 2018-19 academic year, your family's expected contribution is based on income from the 2016 calendar year and assets reported at the time you file the Free Application for Federal Student Aid (FAFSA) or the Dream Act Application.
+For the 2019-2020 academic year, your family's expected contribution is based on income from the 2017 calendar year income and assets reported at the time you file the Free Application for Federal Student Aid (FAFSA) or the Dream Act Application.

 Appealing the Contribution

 UC Berkeley does not negotiate financial aid awards in response to offers from other schools.
 However, we will consider a change to the family contribution.
 If your circumstances have changed since you completed the FAFSA or the Dream Act application, let us know about any changes by submitting a Parent Contribution Appeal form.
 Visit our Appeals and Special Circumstances page for more information.